 Dealing with nitpicking in a relationship

-If you are a nitpicker and constant criticism damaging your emotional connection with your partner, then here are a few things you can do to save your relationship:
+If you have understood the psychology of nitpicking and if you are a nitpicker and constant criticism damages your emotional connection with your partner, then here are a few things you can do to save your relationship:

 1. Let go of the little things